VishalVimal/Music-App/README.md

-# It's a Music App
+# It's a Music App clone of spotify

 A new Flutter project.